cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 ### Default Assertions

-Many commands have a default, built-in assertion, or rather have requirements that may cause it to fail without needing an explicit assertion you've added.
+Many commands have default, built-in assertions, or rather have requirements that may cause it to fail without needing an explicit assertion you've added.

 #### For instance: